jmcordoba/apilapse/readme.md

 # Get public and private keys in Synology NAS
+To obtain the public and private keys:
 ```bash
 ssh-keygen -t rsa
 chmod 600 ~/.ssh/id_rsa
 ```
-Now you can copy the id_rsa content and paste it in Github
+Now you can copy the id_rsa content and paste it in Github.

 # Install
+To clone and install the application:
 ```bash
 git clone git@github.com:jmcordoba/synology_flask.git
 python3 -m venv .venv